 Product listings that misrepresent products being sold or set false expectations for customers are considered misleading and are prohibited.

-Starting April 18th, 2018 00:00 UTC, product listings that are detected to be misleading will be taken down from Wish and will be subject to fines.
+Starting April 18th, 2018 00:00 UTC, product listings that are detected to be misleading will be taken down from Wish and will be subject to penalties.

 What does “Misleading Listing” Mean?

-The title, description, price, and images used to advertise a product should clearly and accurately reflect the item being sold.
+Note that based on the current Misleading Listings Policy 2.10 and the Misleading Variations Addendum in particular, a product may be considered as misleading when there exists inconsistencies between product main image, title, descriptions, and the product variations offered.
+The title, description, price, and images used to advertise a product or variation should clearly and accurately reflect the item being sold.
 Please familiarize yourself with Wish’s policies on listing products: https://merchant.wish.com/policy/listing & https://merchant.wish.com/policy/inappropriate-reasons/33.

 What are some examples of “Misleading Listing” infractions?